If you’re closing in on your due date, you might be wondering, when does the baby drop?

-Your baby dropping is a natural process, so although you can encourage your baby to get down there, they’ll probably go ahead and do it when they’re good and ready.
+Your baby dropping in pregnancy is a natural process, so although you can encourage your baby to get down there, they’ll probably go ahead and do it when they’re good and ready.

-If you want to do your part and encourage your baby to drop, you can try:
+If you want to do your part and encourage your baby to drop, here’s how to help baby drop: